dstmodders/dst-mod-keep-following/README.md

 ## Roadmap

-Below are the features yet to be implemented:
+Below are the features/improvements yet to be implemented:

 - [ ] Auto-hide in a Bush Hat if equipped
 - [ ] Auto-hide in a Snurtle Shell Armor if in the inventory
 - [ ] Follow players through wormholes and possibly cave entrances
 - [ ] Improve pathfinder precision
+- [ ] Improve picking/following/pushing LMB conflicts with some other mods
+- [ ] Improve pushing lag compensation behaviour

 ## License